Skip to content

 Does the Social Value Hold Up Over Time?

-This is worth considering honestly.
+This is worth noting honestly.
 The thrill of a new status symbol tends to fade, both for the owner and for the people around them.
 What felt impressive in year one can feel ordinary by year three.
 One approach is to ask yourself whether the item still justifies its total cost once the novelty has worn off.
 The numbers in this calculator do not change based on how you feel about the purchase, which is exactly what makes them useful.

 Run it with sensible defaults